iip-ecosphere/platform/platform/services/services.spring/README.md

 ## Service start options
 One of the service start commands can take a map of options.
 The Spring Cloud Service manager implements the following options:
 * `ensemble`: Change the ensemble/leader assignments at startup.
-Existing assignments from the artifact deployment descriptor are overridden.
+Existing assignments from the artifact deployment descriptor can be overridden for top-level services.
 Unwanted assignments must be overridden too.
 The value of the option is a map in JSON format, i.e., `{"ens":"leader",...}` assigning the service with id `leader` as ensemble leader to the service with id `ens`.
 If leader cannot be resolved, e.g., an empty string, the leader assignment is cleared.

 ## Hint
 Service startup on slow machines may fail due to Spring timeouts.
 Might be some deployer settings could help then.